reaper47/recipya/docs/website/content/docs/features/recipes/add.md

 ### Website

 You can import any recipe from the supported websites.
-To do so, click the **Fetch** button, paste the recipe's URL and click *OK*.
+To do so, click the **Fetch** button, paste the recipe's URL or URLs, each on a new line, and click *Submit*.

 The application will display the recipe if the request is successful.
 Otherwise, you will be presented with a message asking you to either go back to the previous page or request the Recipya